the-mold/adelante/interview/design-principles.md

 # Domain driven design(DDD)
 Software design approach that focuses on the core domain of software application that is a business problem software is trying to solve.
 By following DDD developers create software that is more aligned with business problem.
+DDD forces close collaboration of developers and domain experts(e.g. Security Analysts).
 Key concepts and principles:
-- domain specific language that is shared and used by everyone.
+1. domain specific language that is shared and used by everyone.
-- bounded context: break down large systems within domain into smaller parts.
+2. bounded context: break down large systems within domain into smaller parts.
 Each has its own responsibilities.
-- Aggregates: Aggregates are clusters of related objects that are treated as a single unit.
+3. Aggregates: Aggregates are clusters of related objects that are treated as a single unit.
 Aggregates define rules how objects within aggregate are mutated.
 Each aggregate consists of:
-1. Aggregate Root: specific entity that serves as access point to the aggregate main(e.g. Order)
+  - Aggregate Root: specific entity that serves as access point to the aggregate main(e.g. Order)
-2. Entities: Objects within aggregate that have their own IDs and lifecycles(e.g. orderItem and Address)
+  - Entity objects: any object that has their own identity and lifecycles(e.g. Product, User)
-3. Value Objects: immutable objects without lifecycles.
-The are used as properties for Entities(e.g. money, product) Order aggregate in example can expose such methods: addItem, addAddress etc.
+  - Value Objects: immutable objects without lifecycles.
+The are used as properties for Entities(e.g. Money, DateRange) Order aggregate in example can expose such methods: addItem, addAddress etc.
+4. domain events: significant occurrences or state transitions within the domain.
+In e-commerce example a significant event is order placement.
+System can publish the event(e.g. save in DB) and make it available for other parts of the system that are interested in event and trigger further actions.
+5. domain services: domain services represent operations or behaviors that do not naturally belong to a specific entity or value object but are still relevant to the domain.
+These service also enforce rules and behaviours within a system.
+For example PaymentService, PricingService, AuthService.